rod608/fileorg_oop_docker/README.md

 ---

+## existing features:
+- Organize (move) files from one directory to another based on file types and their extensions.

 ## features to add:
-- Organization Tests
 - Logging: Log every time a file is organized to a file
+- General Cleanup w/ os methods.
+Use more from OrganizeDirectory instead of Definitions.
 - Automation via Chron Jobs
 - Nice to Have: GUI, Docker Containerization + GitHub Action CI/CD